elliotyou/ElliotObsidianV2/Listening Practice 20211106.md

-this `tick-tocker` went by serveral names and several handles `Marianne`, Oliver Snow, is 23 years old, and goes by, and uses the ~~day~~  `they them` pronounced Snow went by `Yandere Freak` that's one of the names and also by the name of snow the salt queen
+this `tick-tocker` went by serveral names and several handles `Marianne`, Oliver Snow, is 23 years old, and goes by, and uses the ~~day~~  `they them` pronounced Snow went by `Yandere Freak` that's one of the names and also by the name of snowthesaltqueen
 > handles
 > go by